CageNic/perl_explained/perlbrew.md

 Original version : https://www.digitalocean.com/community/tutorials/how-to-install-perlbrew-and-manage-multiple-versions-of-perl-5-on-centos-7

-Adapted to install on Ubuntu 20.04.1 which does not use .bash_profile Ubuntu 20.04.1 does have ~/.profile - but adding this line to it (source ~/perl5/perlbrew/etc/bashrc) in testing did not work
+*Adapted to install on Ubuntu 20.04.1 which does not use .bash_profile Ubuntu 20.04.1 does have ~/.profile - but adding this line to it (source ~/perl5/perlbrew/etc/bashrc) in testing did not work*

-Instead adding source ~/perl5/perlbrew/etc/bashrc to the ~/.bashrc file after installing (and starting a new terminal) worked.
+*Instead adding source ~/perl5/perlbrew/etc/bashrc to the ~/.bashrc file after installing (and starting a new terminal) worked*

 # Step 1 – Installing Perlbrew
 Perlbrew needs gcc, a compiler, and bzip2, a compression utility, in order to compile and install Perl.